 Fig. 9: the keyboard / character-drum module of the Feld-Hell (cover removed)

 Of course, the Feld-Hel keyboard has a German QWERTZ layout rather than QWERTY (US/UK), AZERTY (France), or other.
 It only has capital letters A-Z, the figures 0-9, and the characters + - ? / but there is no period or comma.
 The keyboard does not have a space-bar, but there is a space-key.
 It is located at the bottom right of the keyboard; it does not have a corresponding track on the character drum, but it is subject to the keyboard enabling/locking mechanism described below.
 A "Morse" telegraphy key is provided to the left of the Q and A keys.
 It is marked with a green dot.
 Besides using it for Morse telegraphy, it can also be used to transmit a constant tone that can be used when tuning a radio receiver (side-tone).

 Fig. 10A: The Hell "pause" character

 It was used during speed adjustments between two stations, and when having to keep a phone line or radio frequency occupied.
 When the "pause" character key is selected, a feature in the keyboard of the Feldfernschreiber latches that key, and another mechanism ensures that only one out of every four is actually transmitted.

 In August of 2017, Marius Spix took the very laudable initiative to submit the Hell Pause Character to the Unicode Technical Consortium (UTC) for inclusion in the Unicode character set (ref.
 UTC L2017/17222/152-C12, UTC L2/17-151R, U120-2B00).
 The UTC has accepted his proposal, and in March of 2019, the Unicode revision 12.0 character code set was released.
-The "Hellschreiber Pause Symbol" will be included as hexadecimal Code Point 2BFF in the "Miscellaneous Symbols and Arrows" block:
+The "Hellschreiber Pause Symbol" has been included as hexadecimal Code Point 2BFF in the "Miscellaneous Symbols and Arrows" block: